mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 28 - Setters/readme.md

     return self._duration

 # duration is exposed in seconds as a ripple effect
-# this violates information hiding principle and prevents us from changing it representation
+# this violates information hiding principle
+# and prevents you from changing it representation
 ```

 ## Right